zicna/refactoring-views-with-helpers-reading/README.md

-# Refactoring Views With Helpers
+# Refactoring Views with Helpers

 ## Objectives

 1. Understand how and when to use helper methods
 2. Create helper methods for specific controllers
 3. Create application-wide helpers

 ## A Story As Old As `strftime`